-Lue Thorn English, a Monte Sano native who was born on Monte Sano, is a crisis response counselor.
-She has also spent over thirty years as a business manager and consultant for medical offices.
+Lue Thorn English, a Monte Sano native who was born on Monte Sano, was a crisis response counselor.
+She also spent over thirty years as a business manager and consultant for medical offices.
 During her career, she gained experience helping individuals and businesses navigate the health care system.
-Lue is on the Board of Directors of Inside Out Studio and has served on the Boards of Pathfinder, the Monte Sano Civic Association, and the Monte Sano Art Show.
+Lue served on the Board of Directors of Inside Out Studio, Pathfinder, Monte Sano Civic Association, and the Monte Sano Art Show.
 She looks forward to helping the Monte Sano Village Member Advocacy Committee develop a system for transitioning frail and at-risk members to appropriate levels of care, and other programs to help members remain in their homes.
-Lue has three sons and four grandchildren.
+Lue and Bill have three sons and four grandchildren.
 She is also the author of the book Monte Sano Wildflowers.

 Elsie Peterson, Secretary and Membership Intake Director

 Elsie Peterson is a twice-over Monte Sano resident.
 She grew up on the mountain in the 50’s and 60’s, and returned here in 1999.
 As a stay-at-home mother, she led various scouting groups and taught everything from Sunday school to children’s art classes.
 Elsie has worked for Kids on the Block in both Decatur and Huntsville, first as a volunteer and later as an employee, and also worked as an Occupational Therapy Assistant.
 Now retired, Elsie admits to being a woman of many interests.
 She works on behalf of Monte Sano Village, volunteers at Burritt on the Mountain, maintains a love of the arts in general, and continues her membership in the Huntsville Master Chorale.
 Elsie and her husband Ed Baggott often play music for various contra-dance groups around the Southeast.

 Cathy White, Treasurer